node-red/node-red.github.io/docs/hardware/raspberrypi.md

 This will grab the latest version that has been made available on the Raspbian repositories. *Note*: there may be a slight delay between a release being made to the `npm` repositories and it being available in Raspbian.

+#### Autostart on boot

+If you want Node-RED to run when the Pi boots up you can use one of the following commands depending on the version you have installed.

+For version 0.12.1 of Node-RED version (the version that comes preinstalled on Jessie):

+    sudo update-rc.d nodered defaults

+If you have upgraded to version 0.12.2 or later, you should use the following command:

+    sudo systemctl enable nodered.service

 #### Using newer versions of node.js